 We talk a lot about the benefits of getting down to a healthy weight and having a trim waistline.
-Obesity is one of the acknowledged targets of the government with new dietary guidelines out for 2015.
+Obesity is one of the acknowledged targets of the government with new dietary guidelines.

 I can attest to the benefits of reducing excess fat from your body.
 Your clothes fit better, indeed, you get to go out shopping for a new wardrobe with the latest fashions and nicer looking outfits.
 You have more energy and your disposition generally becomes more sunny.
 Lastly, you get wonderful feedback from your friends and acquaintances on how good you look.

 Yet, as a person who has experienced all that, there was also one significant drawback to my trimming down from a 44 inch waist to a 34 inch one.
 Can you guess what it was?